frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 - name images the time in seconds since the start of the experiment (e.g., 0.txt, 10.txt, 60.txt, 300.txt)
 - change the file_path variable in the appropriate image_analyzer script and run it

+## to-do

+- refactor simulation for cylindrical symmetry
+- investigate bugs
+  - beam mask not being appropriately applied to the T updates
+  - npz and print temperatures don't reflect the temperatures  in the graph
+  - transmittance shows % <<0 and >>100 (problem with how I'm discretizing power?)
+  - T distribution never appears to decay into the depth though q shows a tapering (even with $\Delta \tau$ = 0.005 and Nx/y/z = 100 and at higher t values)
+- find real absorption coefficient for CB loadings

 ## unsteady-state numerical considerations (*J.P.
 Holman*, 2010)

 ### Conduction Through Bulk